 Only current STP members may apply for this workshop.

-For questions or more information, contact the Director of the SoTL Workshop at firstname.lastname@example.org.
+For questions or more information, contact the Associate Director, SoTL Mentoring Workshop, at firstname.lastname@example.org.

 RECENT WORKSHOP SUCCESSES

 Hazan, B., Zhang, W., Olcum, E., Bergdoll, R., Grandoit, E., Mandelbaum, F., Wilson-Doenges, G., & Rabin, L. A. (2018).
 Gamification of an undergraduate psychology statistics lab: Benefits to perceived competence.
 Statistical Education Research Journal, 17,255-265.
 Retrieved from https://iase-web.org/Publications.php?p=SERJ_issues

 Obeid, R., & Hill, D. B. (2017).
 An intervention designed to reduce plagiarism in a research methods classroom.
 Teaching of Psychology, 44, 155 - 159. doi:10.1177/0098628317692620

 Soicher, R. N., & Gurung, R. A. R. (2017).
 Do exam wrappers increase metacognition and performance?
 A single course intervention.
 Psychology of Learning and Teaching. doi:10.1177/1475725716661872Drouin, M. A. (2014).
 If you record it, some won’t come: Using lecture capture in introductory psychology.
 Teaching of Psychology, 41,11-19. doi:10.1177/0098628313514172